hbc/NGS_Data_Analysis_Course/sessionI/lessons/05_permissions_and_environment_variables.md

 In the context of the shell the Environment variables are usually all upper case.

-First, let's see our list of environmental variables:
+First, let's see our list of environment variables:
 ```
 $ env
 ```